 In appropriate circumstances, the Committee, in its discretion, will consider and may recommend the removal of a director, in accordance with the applicable provisions of the Company's certificate of incorporation and bylaws.
-If the Company is subject to a binding obligation that requires director removal structure inconsistent with the foregoing, then the removal of a director shall be governed by such instrument.
+If the Company is subject to a binding obligation that requires the removal of a director in a manner inconsistent with the foregoing, then the removal of a director shall be governed by such instrument.

 The Committee oversees the evaluation of the Board and management.
-It also develops and recommends to the Board a set of corporate governance guidelines applicable to the Company, which the Committee shall periodically review and revise as appropriate.
+It also develops and recommends to the Board a set of corporate governance guidelines applicable to the Company which the Committee shall periodically review and revise as appropriate.
 In discharging its oversight role, the Committee is empowered to investigate any matter brought to its attention.